OMertens/lstm-gcn-traffic/README.md

 Our code automatically checks for CUDA compatibility, otherwise training will happen on CPU.
 The dataset is too large to post on GitHub, feel free to mail olivier.mertens@student.kuleuven.be to get the data via WeTransfer in the right format.

+The code in graph-generation is what is used to create the CSV files in this repository and is not required to run the models.

+Map.py is used to locate the detectors visually onto a map and is a also not required to run the models.